CeciliaRL/HP-explainer-notebook/README.md

 # HP-explainer-notebook

-Download both the explainer notebook and the Data-files
+To run the notebook download both the HP-explainer-notebook.ipynb and the Data-files (this folder contains images displayed in the notebook).